 These larger than normal lungs will then put excessive pressure on the diaphragm, preventing it from rising and falling as it should, and making it even more difficult to breathe.
 This enlargement of the lungs due to emphysema can also cause the lungs to collapse if the enlargement is located around the tops of the lungs.

-The substance used for this procedure is called “Aeri Seal” and it's actually a polymer that is apply to the lungs.
-To components to the polymer mix together on contact and harden to form a rubbery foam.
+The substance used for this procedure is called “Aeri Seal,” and it's a polymer that is applied to the lungs.
+To components to the polymer mix on contact and harden to form a rubbery foam.
 This foam seals off the air sacs in the damaged area of the lung, which causes the lung to shrink back down to normal over time, and the foam shrinks and breaks down over time as well.
 When the lung has decrease back to its normal size, the diaphragm can work as its supposed to.

-It's still too soon to see exactly how safe and and effective this procedure is, it is predicted to be safer than surgery to remove damaged areas of the lungs.
+It's still too soon to see exactly how safe and effective this procedure is, it is predicted to be more reliable than surgery to remove damaged areas of the lungs.
 Lung surgery on patients with emphysema has been known to be high risk and have complications down the line.

 The patient undergoing the procedure is put under light anesthesia, and it only takes about 45 minutes to perform.
 During the months after the procedure, the patient still uses oxygen therapy until a doctor can determine whether or not he still needs it.

 The procedure took place in October of 2012, and as of February of 2013, Waldrop is on his way to recovery, already seeing a difference in how well he can breathe.